YurgFS/FS25_Yurg_Custom_Pack/docs/index.md

 - [https://github.com/YurgFS/FS25_Yurg_Custom_Pack/releases/latest](https://github.com/YurgFS/FS25_Yurg_Custom_Pack/releases/latest)

 > [!CAUTION]
-> Uploading all or part of this mod on another website is not permitted (only noncommercial use of my work is permitted).
+> Uploading all or part of this mod on another website is not permitted.